raeslab/dyspyosis/README.md

 running the CPU benchmark it is important to set two environmental variables before running the code, ```CUDA_VISIBLE_DEVICES``` needs to be "-1" and ```CUDA_DEVICE_ORDER``` needs to be "PCI_BUS_ID".
 This ensures that the CPU benchmark actually runs on the CPU in case a GPU is available.

-Here are some results running dyspyosis on hardware we have access too.
+Here are some results running dyspyosis on hardware we have access to.

 | Type |                     Hardware | Epochs |       Time (s) |
 |-----:|-----------------------------:|-------:|---------------:|